sabu-ws/allinone/README.md

 - Simple scan (with devirusing)
 - Advanced scan (with devirusing)

-To access the white station, simply connect to the web page.
+To access the whitestation, simply connect to the web page.
 From this interface you can see files, download and delete them if needed.
-There is also an administration page, allowing you to configure the white station and see the different logs.
+There is also an administration page, allowing you to configure the whitestation and see the different logs.

 ## 📄 Documentation
 To install the whitestation on your system, please [read the documentation](https://github.com/SABU-WS/SABU/wiki).